 Moving on to the crepes, you have to try the famous and very tasty one with homemade chocolate or the one with homemade salted butter caramel.

 The biggest appetites will go for the Martine (homemade apple sauce, chestnut cream, fresh fromage blanc and speculoos chunks) or the Eliane (homemade chocolate sauce, pear carpaccio, toasted almonds and vanilla ice cream).

 In addition to porviding delicious buckwheat pancakes and crepes, Brutus gives cider pride of place by becoming the first cider cellar in Paris.
 As a matter of fact, the place has a wonderful list of 21 references of pressure cider bottles as well as a cocktail menu based on cider and perry and some other original ciders such as chestnut cider, a ginger perry or a cider aged in a calvados cask.

 The three friends chose to highlight all terroirs (Basque country, Normandy, Brittany) to offer varied savors: sourness, fruitiness, bitterness…

 To enjoy all these references, Brutus even offers the Apero menu, a glass of cider of the day such as the cider PDO from Cornwall and a board with 4 to 6 buckwheat tapas (salmon and yuzu rolls, vegetables samosas with honey dressing, sardines rillettes…).

 Thanks to its delicious pancakes and crepes, creative and tasty at the same time, Brutus didn’t take long to seduce the taste buds of the locals who don’t need to do kilometers to live a Breton immersion as we like them to be!

-Alcohol abuse is bad for your health, please consume with moderation.
+Alcohol abuse is bad for your health, please drink responsibly.

 99 Rue des Dames